Will the Nintendo Switch kill the 3DS? Nintendo says no

 Nintendo has reiterated the arrival of the Switch does not mean doom for its handheld 3DS console.

-In an interview with Wired, Nintendo of America president Reggie Fils-Amie said the hybrid console will sit ‘side-by-side’ with its legacy handheld.
+In an interview with Wired, Nintendo of America president Reggie Fils-Aime said the hybrid console will sit ‘side-by-side’ with its legacy handheld.

-Citing previous experience of managing two systems in previous cycles and touting forthcoming big releases, Fils-Amie sought to reassure 3DS gamers who may be concerned for the future of the platform.
+Citing previous experience of managing two systems in previous cycles and touting forthcoming big releases, Fils-Aime sought to reassure 3DS gamers who may be concerned for the future of the platform.

 Related: New Nintendo 3DS review